 I married a Costa Rican before I moved here – a godsend.

-It meant I never needed to endure the hassles so many other foreigners do, like leaving the country every three months to renew my tourist visa.
+It meant I never needed to endure the hassles that so many other foreigners do, like leaving the country every three months to renew my tourist visa.
 I could apply for residency straight away.

 I needed to go through the immigration process, of course.
 This has changed since I did it in 2005.
-They overhauled the immigration laws in 2010 and they tell things are different now.
+They overhauled the immigration laws in 2010 and they tell me things are different now.

 But back then I still used a lawyer.
 In fact, I used the same lawyer who married me when I first came to Costa Rica.

 He was cheap and seemed efficient, so why not?
 He charged $250 for our wedding, a bargain, even in 2005.
 And he was also the only lawyer in Costa Rica who I knew.

 He said he could do the immigration process for $400 and needed $100 up front.
 No worries.

 I soon learned his efficiency over my wedding wasn’t followed up in the same manner when it came to my residency.

 When I got married I was only in Costa Rica for a few days, which got his ass in gear.
 This time though, he was working at a much, much slower pace.

 In the six months he was “working” on my behalf I had various appointments made for me, so he said.